nltk/nltk_book/en/app-issues.rst

   reasonable quality, off-the-shelf, pure-Python tagger available to users.

-* Chapter 5: Most of this chapter was written in late 2008 and has not been tested with readers like the rest of the book.
+* Chapter 5: Most of this chapter was written in late 2008 and has not been tested with readers like the rest of the book; it needs more exercises.

 * Chapter 6: It has been difficult to find a good sequence for presenting the topics of this chapter; there are many topics to cover and its a trade-off between breadth